 Cycling Friendly awards

-Please note our nationally recognised award assessments will continue with online and telephone guidance and support; further details are available at cyclingfriendly.scot.
+Please note our nationally recognised award assessments are being done online and with telephone guidance and support.
+Further details are available at cyclingfriendly.scot.

 Pedal for Scotland

-Pedal for Scotland events had to be paused in 2020 due to Covid-19.
+Pedal for Scotland events were paused in 2020 due to Covid-19.
 Subject to mass participation events running in 2021, we are supporting community organisations to deliver local, beginner-friendly cycling events.
 Find out more.

-In line with advice from the Scottish Government, our staff have now moved to home working.
+In line with advice from the Scottish Government, our staff are home working.
 Our development officers can be contacted by email or mobile if you are already in touch with them or you can: